Cash For Clunkers

 Conclusion

-While the federal Cash for Clunkers program is no longer available in 2024, California, Colorado, and Vermont have implemented their own versions aimed at encouraging the trade-in of older, polluting vehicles for cleaner alternatives.
+While the federal Cash for Clunkers program is no longer available in 2025, California and Colorado have implemented their own versions aimed at encouraging the trade-in of older, polluting vehicles for cleaner alternatives.
 These state-level programs offer substantial financial incentives, particularly for low-income residents, helping them make the transition to electric vehicles.
 As the push for cleaner transportation continues, these initiatives are essential steps in reducing emissions.
 Be sure to explore your state's options and compare them with other private programs to maximize your savings.

 Looking for more info on switching to an EV?
 Check out the EV Roadmap.